 Currently, this is £40,000 for each individual.
 This is the gross amount so the net amount payable would be £32,000 and the HMRC make up the difference at the basic rate inside the pension fund.

 With effect from 6 April 2016 the higher rate of tax relief has been withdrawn by £1 for every £2 of income above £150,000.
+This is subject to a minimal remaining allowance of £10,000 for those with relevant income above £210,000.

 Your pension fund should also be considered together with a pensions by-pass trust to ensure that any capital payments are, in appropriate circumstances, protected for your family down the generations.